-FY17 and FY18 budget includes funding for special education teachers and paraprofessional in non-cluster classrooms.
-The number of Special Education Support Assistants funded directly by Special Education increased in FY18.
+^{}FY17 and FY18 budget includes funding for special education teachers and paraprofessional in non-cluster classrooms.

 Charter/Contract Schools

 Charter and contract schools are public schools managed by independent operators.
 First established in Chicago in 1997, they offer an alternative to traditional district-managed schools.
 Charter schools are approved and certified under the Illinois Charter School Law.
 Contract schools also are independently managed public schools with similar autonomies as charter schools in budget and curricular operations.